joehalls605/DyslexiWord/README.txt

 If there are more words to guess, randomiseWord is called again.
 If the user has completed 10 words, the game ends.

-When the game ends, either by completing 10 words or exhausting the word list, the endGame function is called. he game interface is hidden, and the final score is displayed.
+When the game ends, either by completing 10 words or exhausting the word list, the endGame function is called.
+The game interface is hidden, and the final score is displayed.
 The EndGameColour function determines the color of the score display based on the user's performance.
 A "Restart" button is provided, which reloads the page to start a new game.